 \section{Theoretical model}

+The bulk velocity vector can be visualized as the vector average of the full three-dimensional velocity field, computed over some chosen volume.
+If the velocity field can be sampled with arbitrary density, the bulk flow will be primarily sensitive to the distribution of mass outside or at the edges of the survey volume.
+It is for this reason that the bulk velocity is a sensitive probe of the mass clustering power on very large scales and potentially a discriminant between cosmological structure-formation models.

-As mentioned, the bulk current can be seen as a coherent and coordinated motion of a large part of the universe.
-This motion involves the mass movement of galaxies, galaxy clusters, supernovae, and other cosmic objects relative to a frame of reference (usually cosmic background radiation).
+As mentioned, the bulk flow can be considered as a coherent motion of a large part of the universe.
+This motion includes the mass movement of galaxies, galaxy clusters, supernovae, and other cosmic objects relative to a reference frame, usually the cosmic background radiation.
 Different definitions and formulations of bulk velocity have been reported that may seem different in appearance but are fundamentally the same.
-Nusser et al.\citep{Nusser} have put forwards a way to determine the velocity of the bulk through the following equation:
+Nusser et al. \cite{Nusser} have put forward a way to determine the velocity of the bulk through the following equation:

-$v(x)$ is the peculiar velocity of objects within the volume of the sphere under study with radius $r$.
-More often than not different samples such as galaxy clusters and supernovae are studied.
+\(v(x)\) is the peculiar velocity of objects within the volume of the sphere under study with radius \(r\).
+More often, different samples such as galaxy clusters and supernovae are studied.
 Although it is expected to measure the velocity of the bulk for all samples, they lead to almost the same answer; notwithstanding the more uniform the sample distribution, the less computational error, and different methods and catalogs for measuring the velocity of the bulk.
-The peculiar motion of supernovae causes changes in their luminosity distance and oscillations in their luminosity distance, which is expressed by the following formula:\citep{Bon}
+The peculiar motion of supernovae causes changes in their luminosity distance and perturbation in their luminosity distance, which is expressed by the following formula: (\cite{Bon})

 Where $d^{0}_{L}(z)$ is the luminosity distance of the supernova and obtained from the following relation:

 .